 Jimmy frowned.
 “How can I stop that pirate ship from killing us all?”
 He then smiled as an idea came to his active mind.

-He ran into the cabin and pulled out a small but heavy mechanism.
+Running into the cabin, Jimmy pulled out a small but heavy mechanism.
 “Agent Double Five flies again!” he said as he shot into the air and soared high with a jet pack that he’d thought to bring along in case he and Lois needed to make a quick escape from the ship.
 Bless good old Professor Potter, he thought.
 He once made me the best James Bond wanna-be in Metropolis. (*)

 [(*) Editor’s note: See “The Man From S.C.A.R.,” Superman’s Pal Jimmy Olsen #92 (April, 1966).]